Our massage school tips will help you choose the school that is right for you and your education in massage therapy.

 5) Contact graduates of the school for their opinions and experiences.
 Ask them to honestly share their thoughts and tips concerning the school.

 #content_489497776) Ask to sit in on some of the classes to get a better idea of how you will be learning, the teaching style of the instructors, and the different types of massage therapy that are taught.

 This is another one of the most important massage school tips we can give.
 Better to find out before you pay the tuition that the instructor has an accent that you cannot understand or worse, does not know the material they are trying to teach.

 7)Ask specifically if they are approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 This board provides a National Certification Exam that you are required to pass in many states in order to apply for a massage therapy license to practice in that state.

 8)Ask what their pass rate is for their students/graduates on the National Certification Exam.
 Know what your chances of passing that test are before you commit to attend that school.

 9)Ask about the instructors - how long they have been teaching, and about their certifications and degrees and as well as their qualifications to teach.
 You want instruction that will prepare you to pass exams and also prepare you for a life-long career.

 Every massage therapy school gets an annual report which details the percentage of their students that passed the NCBTMB exam.

-Important: Ask specifically about massage techniques they teach their students.
+10. Important Tip: Ask specifically about massage techniques they teach their students.
 If you want to work in a spa, you want to learn about body scrubs, hot stone massage therapy, and body wraps.
 If you want to work in a health club, deep tissue massage and sports massage will be important to learn.

 Keep in mind that continuing education courses are part of maintaining your license and new types of massage therapy are usually easy, and relatively inexpensive to learn, so don't decide on your school based on the techniques they teach.